-Meeting the above criteria does not guarantee admission to the program.
-Admission is competitive and is awarded to those individuals with the highest points using the ASDN Point System.
+Applicants meeting the above criteria are not guaranteed admission to the nursing program.
+Admission is competitive and is a limited admission capacity to this program.
 Priority acceptance will be given to Florida Gateway College graduates who have met the minimum requirements.

-In-depth admission information may be found in the ASDN LPN-to-RN Bridge: Traditional Full-Time Admission Packet on the College Web site at www.fgc.edu.
+Additional admission information may be found in the ASDN LPN-to-RN Bridge: Traditional Full-Time Admission Packet on the College Web site at www.fgc.edu.
 Florida Gateway College reserves the right to make changes in admission criteria and program information as circumstances require in the continuing development of the program.

 To meet clinical agency requirements for clinical experience, all students in the Nursing and Health Sciences Programs must meet state and federal regulations as described by Florida Statutes S. 400.211.
 A Level II background check and drug/alcohol screening are required.
-Further instructions regarding the background and 10 panel drug/alcohol screen are provided in the respective program acceptance letter.
+Further instructions regarding the background and 10 panel drug/alcohol screen are provided during the first week of the program.
 Please note that random screening may be required while in the program.
 Students are responsible for the cost of all screening done for admission and randomly during the program.

-All students who graduate from a nursing program and wish to take the registered nurse NCLEX-RN exam in Florida are subject to the licensure and screening process of the Florida Board of Nursing.
+All students who graduate from a nursing program and wish to take the registered nurse NCLEX-RN exam in Florida will have to complete the licensure and screening process of the Florida Board of Nursing, irrespective of screenings completed for this program.